Infanta Eulalia of Spain: Marriage and issue

 On 6 March 1886 in Madrid, Eulalia married her first cousin Infante Antonio de Orleans y Borbón, who succeeded his father as Duke of Galliera in 1890.
-He was a son of Prince Antoine, Duke of Montpensier, and his wife, Infanta Luisa Fernanda of Spain.
+He was a son of Prince Antoine, Duke of Montpensier, and Infanta Luisa Fernanda of Spain.
 The officiant was Cardinal Zeferino González y Díaz Tuñón, Archbishop of Seville.
 The wedding was delayed by several months on account of the death of Eulalia's brother, King Alfonso XII, aged only 27.
 Eulalia and Antonio spent their honeymoon at the Palacio Real de Aranjuez.